A history of marine science in a historical setting

 - Our 1950s oyster research remains the seminal work on the ecology of these shellfish

-- We began our juvenile fish and blue crab surveys in Chesapeake Bay in 1955, key fishery management tools that continue today
+- We began our juvenile fish and blue crab surveys in the Chesapeake Bay in 1955, key fishery management tools that continue today

 - VIMS scientists were leaders in establishing the national Sea Grant and Coastal Zone Management programs in the 1960s